-Building Blocks for the Success of Non-Profit Organizations.
-A common prejudice that donations get lost in administrative costs is harmful and, in many cases, does not reflect reality.
-Effective charity work requires investments in professional management structures, which cost money.
+Building blocks for the success of non-profit organisations.
+A common misconception that donations are wasted on administrative costs is harmful and, in many cases, does not reflect reality.
+Effective charity work requires investment in professional management structures, which cost money.

-Water Is Right is a foundation committed to providing clean and easily accessible drinking water and sanitary facilities worldwide.
-Through innovative self-financing models, such as renting water dispensers via its own non-profit gGmbH, the proceeds directly fund water and sanitation projects in disadvantaged regions to sustainably improve living conditions.
+Water Is Right is a foundation dedicated to providing clean and easily accessible drinking water and sanitation facilities worldwide.
+Through innovative self-financing models, such as renting out water dispensers through its own non-profit limited company, the income flows directly into water and sanitation projects in disadvantaged regions to improve living conditions in the long term.

-During my tenure at COFERMIN, I have met many inspiring people and witnessed impressive projects.
-One of the most significant conversations I had recently was with Oliver Schwan, the CEO of the Water Is Right Foundation.
-Our discussion centered on the challenges and professionalization within the non-profit sector.
-A topic that also came up was the prejudices many people hold against charity projects.
-I had previously written about our perspective on charity (https://cofermin.de/en/our-truth-about-charity/) and thus it made absolute sense to delve deeper into this with Oliver Schwan.
+During my time at COFERMIN, I have met many inspiring people and seen impressive projects.
+One of the most significant conversations I had recently was with Oliver Schwan, the managing director of the Water Is Right foundation.
+Our conversation focused on the challenges and professionalisation of non-profit organisations.
+Another topic that came up was the prejudices that many people harbour towards charity projects.
+I wrote about our view on charity beforehand (https://cofermin.deunsere-wahrheit-uber-charity/), and in this respect, I think it makes perfect sense to pick up where Oliver Schwan left off.

 A common assumption is that a large portion of donations goes to administrative costs and thus does not benefit those in need.
 This notion is mostly incorrect and harmful to the effectiveness of charitable organizations.
 Oliver and I discussed extensively how important it is to overcome these prejudices and recognize the true value of professional structures.